 Many times we say things that we don't really mean them.
 Sometimes it happens when we fight with each other, and we want to win the fight.
-Another time it can happen, when we just talked bluntly without any awareness of how the chosen words might impact the other person.
+Other times it can happen, when we just talked bluntly without any awareness of how the chosen words might impact the other person.

-Of course, there might be times when we do wat to hurt the other person, because we were hurt by the other person.
-However, most of the times we don’t really mean what we said and our intention was not to hurt others deeply, and our intention is not really to ruin one’s self-image.
+Of course, there might be times when we want to hurt the other person, because we were hurt by them.
+However, most of the times we don’t really mean what we said and our intention was not to hurt others so deeply, or ruin one’s self-image.

-We tend to forget how deep a specific word can influence others.
+We tend to forget how harmful one word can be.
 One word or statement can leave a deep mark in other's feelings and can change their perception of themselves.
-We might tell someone that they are a disappointment to us, without understanding that they might internalize our statement and look at themselves as a failure.
+For example, when we tell someone that they are a disappointment to us, they might internalize our statement and look at themselves as a failure.
 This can be very harmful with children whom rely on us for approval, or with maintain good partnership.

 First, we need to be in a calm state of mind.
 This will help us in communicating better our point of view or needs.

 It can be very helpful to reflect on what happened, and figure out what actually happened and what made us disappointed or concerned.
-Then, prepare yourself and practice how to deliver a clearer message by stating that a specific behavior in a specific incident made us disappointed, and not the person who did it.
+Then, prepare your message and practice how to deliver a clear and non accussing or threatening manner, by stating which specific behavior in a specific incident made us disappointed, and not relating your feelings to the person who did it.